 - Asphalt mixture ingredients shall be collected as percentage of total asphalt mixture by weight, unless otherwise specified.

 - Virgin aggregates (coarse and fine).

 - Slag aggregates.

 - Recycled materials (to calculate SM).

 - RAP.

 - RAS.

 - Recycled fibers.

 - Baghouse fines (if imported from other plants).

 - Coal combustion residue.

 - Recycled aggregates.

 - Other recycled materials.

-- Virgin asphalt binder.
+- Virgin asphalt binder, asphalt emulsion, or cutback asphalt.

 - Asphalt mixture additives.

 - Asphalt binder additives, by weight of total asphalt binder.

 - GTR.

 - Styrene-butadiene-rubber (SBR).

 - Styrene-butadiene-styrene (SBS).

 - Polyphosphoric acid (PPA).

 - Other binder additives.

 - Transportation distances and modes shall be collected separately for each mix ingredient.
 Transportation distances shall be calculated as actual distance traveled (km or miles), based on typical travel routes; point to point distances are not acceptable.

-- Source locations for generic upstream data are specified in Annex 1.
+- Source locations for generic upstream data are specified in Section 7.1.7.2.3.

-- Source locations for product-specific upstream data (e.g., EPDs) shall be based on the gate/entrance of the manufacturing facility identified in the EPD or other upstream data source.

-- The transportation distance for RAP and RAS is the distance from the initial RAP or RAS storage or processing location to the asphalt plant.
-If RAP or RAS is processed on-site, the internal transportation distance shall be provided.

-- For portable plants, the transportation distance and mode for raw materials shall be updated when the plant changes its location.
+- Source locations for product-specific or facility-specific upstream data (e.g., EPDs) shall be based on the gate/entrance of the manufacturing facility identified in the EPD or other upstream data source. - The transportation distance for RAP and RAS is the distance from the initial RAP or RAS storage or processing location to the asphalt plant.
+If the initial processing or storage location is on-site, the transport distance is assumed to be zero.
+Internal (on-site) transportation of RAP and RAS is accounted for through on-site mobile equipment fuel consumption (see Section 7.2.1.2). - For portable plants, the transportation distance and mode for raw materials shall be updated when the plant changes its location.